patrikpordi/patrikpordi.github.io/README.md

 ## About Me
 I am a robotics and UAV engineer from Hungary, who is passionate about autonomous systems, computer vision, stochastic control and embedded development.
-Currently, I work at ARK Electronics in Salt Lake City, where I develop ROS2 tutorials, PX4 flight modes, and embedded drivers for UAV systems, moreover I focus on hardware and software integration with the Jetson platform.
+Currently, during my Fulbright scholarship I work at ARK Electronics in Salt Lake City, where I develop ROS2 tutorials, PX4 flight modes, and embedded drivers for UAV systems, moreover I focus on hardware and software integration with the Jetson platform.

 My background combines robotics research, engineering, and teaching—ranging from drone swarms and CNC cyber-physical systems to guiding students in ROS2 programming.